Using a table visualization

 Under ROWS, the Text property is read-only and indicates what data this column is connected to.

 If you want to change the text displayed in the cells of this table column, use the Custom Text property.
 By default, this property is unset, which means it will display the data connected to this column.
 You can use a placeholder keyword consisting of the data element name and optional format string (see Display date only on column instead of date/time for an example).
+For information on keywords, see the Formatting Text article.

 Go to the Text tab of the column properties to see the Tooltip property, which contains regular text and placeholders or keywords for inserting measure and hierarchy values.